Truancy

-Truancy or skipping class/school is any intentional, unjustified, unauthorised, or illegal absence from compulsory education.
-It is a deliberate absence by a student's own free will (though sometimes adults or parents will allow and/or ignore it) and usually does not refer to legitimate excused absences, such as ones related to medical conditions.
+Truancy is any intentional, unjustified, unauthorized, or illegal absence from compulsory education.
+It is a deliberate absence by a student's own free will and usually does not refer to legitimate excused absences, such as ones related to medical conditions.
 Truancy is usually explicitly defined in the school's handbook of policies and procedures.
 Attending school but not going to class is called internal truancy.
 Some children whose parents claim to homeschool have also been found truant in the United States.

-In some schools, truancy may result in not being able to graduate or to receive credit for classes attended, until the time lost to truancy is made up through a combination of detention, fines, or summer school.
+In many countries, truancy is criminalized by law as either a criminal or a civil offense, and authorities can prosecute truant students (under the age of 18), their parents, or both.
+Some countries, like Canada or Australia, reserve fines for truant minors and allow for their detainment (but not arrest) while skipping school.
+In Russia, Germany and some parts of the U.S. police officers even have the power to handcuff and arrest truant minors on the streets during the school hours.
+Strict measures against truancy are usually motivated by compulsory education gaps among children and underage crime surge in big cities.

 Truancy is a frequent subject of popular culture.
 Ferris Bueller's Day Off is about the title character's (played by Matthew Broderick) day of truancy in Chicago with his girlfriend and best friend.
 Truancy is also the title of a 2008 novel about a student uprising against a dictatorial educational system.
-There are experiences that show that thanks to the incorporation of Successful Educational Actions (SEAs) in schools with high absenteeism they have managed to reduce truancy and thus contribute to the improvement of academic success.

 The term truant can also be used to describe a child that avoids duty, or is unruly, although this use is uncommon.

 History

+In older English, a truant or truand was any vagrant, vagabond, or shirker of duties.

-The widespread legal obligation for towns and villages to provide free education did not evolve until the late 19th century and was born in such legislation as the Education (Scotland) Act 1872.
-Over and above the obligation within such legislation for local government to provide school buildings and teachers, there was also a counterpart requirement for the children to actually attend this, and within this the legal concept of truancy is born.
+The widespread legal obligation for towns and villages to provide free education did not evolve until the late-19th century and was born in such legislation as the Education (Scotland) Act 1872.
+Over and above the obligation within such legislation for local government to provide school-buildings and -teachers, there was also a counterpart requirement for children to actually attend an educational institution, and thus the modern legal concept of school-oriented truancy was born.

 Most private schools had the concept of punishing pupils for non-attendance.
 This was done on a reverse principle: and schools had in principle to get the permission of parents to punish children.